Mvpmanred/MechaCar_Statistical_Analysis/README.md

 - For Lot3 test result we have p-value of 0.04168.
 We assumed significance level of 0.05, our smaple mean is 1496.14 and our p-value is 0.04168.
 Therefore we reject the null hypothesis.

+## Study Design: MechaCar vs Competition
+The two metrics I am going to test are cost and safety rating.
+We can use safety rating divided by cost to get the safety to cost ratio,then we can compare it to our competittors.
+The Null hypothesis will be the mean of safety to cost ratio of Mechacar car equals the mean of safety to cost ratio of all competitors car.
+The Alternative hypothesis will be the mean of safety to cost ratio of Mechacar car is greater than the mean of safety to cost ratio of all competitors car.
+And we are going to use one-sisded t-test.
+Because we only need to show our customers that Mechacar score is greater than all competitiors.
+To perform the hypothesis test, we need safety rating score data and cost data from Mechacar and all compeititors.
+Also we need to perform some analysis such as calculating the ratios for all types of cars from MechaCar and our competitiors.